Dawn Meats granted planning for over 400 houses in Cork

 These include 281 apartments/duplex units and 153 dwelling houses, ranging in size from one bedroom to five bedrooms.

-The total gross floor area of the overall development is 54,428m sq, which is the equivalent to just over 13ac.
+The total gross floor area of the overall development is 54,428m sq, which is the equivalent of just over 13ac.

-The development is described as a block-by-block basis, with some units being seven storeys high.

-The other proposed developments are a 90-bed nursing home, a three-storey research and development office and a five-storey neighbourhood centre building with retail units at ground-floor level.
+A 90-bed nursing home, a three-storey research and development office and a five-storey neighbourhood centre building with retail units at ground-floor level are among the other proposed developments.

-The nursing home will include communal facilities, including a reception, day rooms, laundry rooms, treatment rooms, linen stores, a hair salon, an overnight family room, a café, an oratory, an activity room and a work room, as well as other staff facilities.

-The company has also planned a greenway, which will run along the southeastern boundary of the site.

 SHARING OPTIONS: